Barre For Beginners: A Guide To Getting Started

 What do I need to start barre at home?

+Barely anything!
 You don’t need a lot of space to get started with at-home barre workouts, as you will move around on a mat.
-If you don’t have a mat, you can do a barre workout without one.
+If you don’t have a mat, you can do your workout without one.

 Barre classes will often require the use of: